Lahore, Pakistan Thursday, 2:47 PM Local Time

 "In his defense, we just left India," Victor offered.

-“When’s the last time you even ate a hamburger?”
-Francis asked.
-“Just how long do you think it stays in your system?”
+"When's the last time you even ate a hamburger?"
+Francis raised an eyebrow.
+"Just how long do you think it stays in your system?"

 William was red-faced and confused.
 He didn't take taunting well.